Stijn van der Meer

 Stijn van der Meer (born May 1, 1993) is a Dutch professional baseball shortstop for Curaçao Neptunus of the Honkbal Hoofdklasse.

+Career

 Van der Meer attended Lamar University.

+Houston Astros

-The Astros selected him in the 34th round of the 2016 MLB draft.
+The Astros selected Van der Meer in the 34th round of the 2016 MLB draft.
 He signed and spent the season with both the GCL Astros and Greeneville Astros, slashing .329/.404/.418 in 29 games.
-He began 2017 with the Buies Creek Astros but was released after six games.
+He began 2017 with the Buies Creek Astros but was released after six games on April 17, 2017.

+International career

 He played for the Netherlands national baseball team in the 2017 World Baseball Classic.